RawRapter/python-vscode/README.md

         10) Basic program to accept the strings which contains all vowels <2 ways>
         11) Basic Program to Count the Number of matching characters in a pair of string <3 Ways>
         12) Basic program to Remove all duplicates from a given string in Python <2 ways>
+        13) Basic program to Least Frequent Character in String <3 Ways>
+        14) Basic program to Most Frequent Character in String <3 Ways>

     6) Basics Program Set 6 <Dictionary Programs>:
         1) Basic program to Extract Unique values dictionary values <2 Ways>